kathlynpurcell/cygrid/README.md

 ### Installation ###

-The most easy way to install cygrid is via `pip`:
+The easiest way to install cygrid is via `pip`:

 ```
 pip install cygrid